“To every thing there is a season…” Ecclesiastes

-Plant annuals.
+Plant annual flowers.
 There is still time to plant roses, trees and shrubs as long as you don’t over fertilize and provide plenty of water.

-As fruits and vegetables ripen, harvest and store (PDF format).
+As fruits and vegetables ripen, harvest and store.
 Better yet, enjoy them immediately, preferably raw, if possible.
 After harvesting early crops, work the soil and plant spinach, lettuce, kale and other cool weather crops for fall harvest.

 Summer is the time to enjoy watching your plants grow and fill out.
 Take time to sit in the garden and relax.